-To verify the method a standard solution of 20.0 ppm glucose was analyzed in the same way as the standards, requiring 34.6 s to produce the same extent of reaction.
+To verify the method a 1.00-mL aliquot of a standard solution of 40.0 ppm glucose was added to 1.00 mL of the combined reagents, requiring 34.6 s to produce the same extent of reaction.
 Determine the concentration of glucose in the standard and the percent error for the analysis.

-6. Deming and Pardue studied the kinetics for the hydrolysis of p-nitrophenyl phosphate by the enzyme alkaline phosphatase.
-23 The reaction's progress was monitored by measuring the absorbance of p-nitrophenol, which is one of the reaction's products.
-A plot of the reaction's rate (with units of μ mol mL-1 sec-1) versus the volume, V, in milliliters of a serum calibration standard that contained the enzyme, yielded a straight line with the following equation.
+6. Deming and Pardue studied the kinetics for the hydrolysis of p-nitrophenyl phosphate by the enzyme alkaline phosphatase.23 The reaction's progress was monitored by measuring the absorbance of p-nitrophenol, which is one of the reaction's products.
+A plot of the reaction's rate (with units of μmol mL-1 sec-1) versus the volume, V, in milliliters of a serum calibration standard containing the enzyme, yielded a straight line with the following equation.

-rate = $$2.7 \times 10^{-7} \,\mu\text{mol mL}^{-1} \,\text{s}^{-1} + (3.485 \times 10^{-5} \,\mu\text{mol mL}^{-2} \,\text{s}^{-1}) \,V$$
+rate = $$2.7 \times 10^{-7} + 3.485 \times 10^{-5} V$$

-A 10.00-mL sample of serum is analyzed, yielding a rate of 6.84×10^{-5} μmol mL-1 sec-1.
+A 10.00-mL sample of serum is analyzed, yielding a rate of 6.84×10^{-5} $\mu mol\ mL^{-1}\ sec^{-1}$.
 How much more dilute is the enzyme in the serum sample than in the serum calibration standard?